All Episodes

 So I am blamed along with Vice President Cheney for causing her approval number to take a big hit.

-It's certainly nowhere that uh noteworthy that the latest Bush poll was conducted during the peak of Democrat attacks on the president for X. You never see that.
+How many times when the drive-bys have reported President Bush's approval numbers, have you seen it said it's certainly nowhere noteworthy that the latest Bush poll was conducted during the peak of Democrat attacks on the president for X. You never see that.

 The Bush poll numbers are attributed to the fact that Bush sucks.

-Bush poll numbers are attributed to the fact that Bush is An idiot that Bush is wrong.
+Bush poll numbers are attributed to the fact that Bush is an idiot, that Bush is wrong.

 Pelosi's plummeting poll number is due solely to the fact that Cheney was on this show.

-You just gotta love these people.
+You just got to love these people.

 In one sense.